 - We will record your complaint in our central register and open a file for your complaint.

-- As part of the investigation of your complaint, Mr Sprakes will take the following action upon receipt of your complaint:
+- As part of the investigation of your complaint, a Solicitor in the Client Service and Compliance Team will take the following action upon receipt of your complaint:

-- he will ask the person who acted for you to comment on your complaint within 7 days;
+- they will ask the person who acted for you to comment on your complaint within 7 days;

-- he may also need to discuss your complaint with the relevant Departmental Head.
+- they may also need to discuss your complaint with the relevant Departmental Head.

-after taking the above action, Mr Sprakes will write to you within the time frame set out in the letter acknowledging your complaint, setting out the conclusions of the investigation into your complaint.
+after taking the above action, a Solicitor from the Client Service and Compliance Team will write to you within the time frame set out in the letter acknowledging your complaint, setting out the conclusions of the investigation into your complaint.

 - Please note that you can bring a complaint within a period of 6 years from the date of the act/omission you wish to complain about or 3 years from the date when you become aware of your entitlement to bring your complaint.
 The Legal Ombudsman may not accept a complaint where the act or the date of awareness of your right to complain goes beyond the 6th October 2010.
 If you have any concerns as to whether you are within the time limit for making a complaint you should contact the Legal Ombudsman to seek his guidance at the address, telephone numbers or email address detailed above.